SimonHanischSAG/WxResilience/README.md

 2021-10-12 10:47:45 MESZ [ISP.0090.0004I] WxResilience -- Initializing error handling framework...
 2021-10-12 10:47:45 MESZ [ISP.0090.0004I] WxResilience -- Successfully initialized error handling

-<h2>How to use (extended configuration)</h2>
+<h2>How to use WxResilience together with WxLog and/or WxLog2 (optional configuration)</h2>

 Enable specific, different logfiles by usage of WxLog or WxLog2.
 Therefore:

-1. install such a package:

-2. Configure the related logging configuration.
+<h3>Install WxLog and/or WxLog2</h3>

+<h3>Configure specific logging</h3>

 In case of WxLog2 WxResilience is already preconfigured.
 In case of WxLog you can add the following to wxlog_default.xml:

   <appender name="WxResilience" class="ch.qos.logback.core.FileAppender">
     <file>logs/wxlog/WxResilience.log</file>